c-dickens/FrequencyEstimationLinearSketches/README.md

 So far, only the _CountMinSketch_ has been implemented, although the next step is to also include the _CountSketch_.

+An overview of the CountMin sketch can be found [here](http://dimacs.rutgers.edu/~graham/pubs/papers/cmencyc.pdf).

 ## Problem Setting:
 Let $D$ be a data stream of integers and let $f$ be the underlying frequency vector with every $f_i$ counting the number of occurences of $i$